prakhs123/read-epub-from-azure-tts/README.md

 ```

 ## Arguments:
-* html-file: Optinal.
-Path to HTML file or HTML link for converting to speech.
-* epub-file: Optional.
-Path to the EPUB file to convert to speech.
+* epub-or-html-file: Optional.
+Path to the EPUB/HTML file to convert to speech.
 * item-page: Optional.
-Index of the page in the EPUB file to convert to speech.
+Index of the page in the file to convert to speech.

 To process the ssml strings and tokens, two variables are used: next-index and next-sub-index.

 * num-tokens: Optional.
 The number of tokens a SSML string should contain.
 Default 1.
-* next-index: Optional. the index of the ssml string XML from which the speech should start.
+* start-index: Optional. the index of the ssml string XML from which the speech should start.
-* next-sub-index: Optional. the index of the selected token from which processing should begin.

-It is important to note that next-sub-index is an independent entity that determines the starting point for processing tokens, and it does not relate to the processing of tokens inside the selected ssml string.

 Tokens are the smallest unit, and a single ssml string can contain one or more tokens.
-By properly utilizing next-index and next-sub-index, the project can accurately generate speech output from the HTML page's multiple ssml string and their contained tokens.
+By properly utilizing num-token and start-index, the project can accurately generate speech output from the HTML page's multiple ssml string and their contained tokens.

 ## Environment variables
 This script uses two environment variables `SPEECH_KEY` and `SPEECH_REGION` to access the Azure Cognitive Services.
 Please set these variables to valid Azure subscription key and region respectively.